-The gastric bypass does involve the surgical reduction of the stomach size, but with time, stomach tissue can stretch.
+The gastric bypass involves the surgical reduction of the stomach, but with time, stomach tissue stretches.

-The stomach, whose capacity was reduced to a few centiliters in the operation, can gradually expand if it is repeatedly overfilled.
+The stomach will be reduced to a few centiliters and gradually expand if it's repeatedly overfilled.

-This means the patient can continue to overeat, and this will thwart weight loss progress and may even reverse it.
+This means the patient can continue to overeat, which will thwart weight loss progress and even reverse it.
 The first thing to do is to identify the problem.

 Are You Gaining Weight?
 Has Weight Loss Slowed Down?